liqiangsu/hyperv-GPU-passthrough-guild/README.md

 # How to enable GPU on Hyper-V GPU vm

 This guide provides instructions for enabling GPU passthrough on a Hyper-V virtual machine.
-It is a translation of the original document found at [FreeDidi](https://www.freedidi.com/9857.html).
+It is a translation of the original document found at [FreeDidi](https://www.freedidi.com/9857.html). in combine with this [Vidio tutorial](https://www.bilibili.com/video/BV1Fu41177Xj/?spm_id_from=333.1007.top_right_bar_window_default_collection.content.click&vd_source=b2973771919b8bc7d90d211c07483768 )

 # Step 1: modify the VM settings